wowool/wowool-nlp-compare/README.md

 In this project, we compared various Natural Language Processing (NLP) models to evaluate their performance on different tasks.
 The key findings are as follows:

-Afther lowering our range of annotation and removing the attribute information that is part of the annotations like (sector, gender, postion, headquarters, key_people and many more )
+Afther lowering our range of annotation and removing the attribute information that is part of the annotations like (sector, gender, position, headquarters, key_people and more )

-* **Speed**: Wowool has similar speed as Spacy but returning much richer information. but Wowool has a much faster starup time.
-Stanza the very slow in comparizon, startup speed and processing speed, sometime up to 100 time slower.
+* **Speed**: Wowool has similar speed as Spacy but returns much richer information.
+Wowool has a much faster startup time.
+Stanza is very slow in comparison, both startup and processing speed, sometimes up to 100 time slower.

-* **Accurary**: It is very clear that Wowool knows about language and tackels all the linguistic issues that machine learning engine cannot tackel, like anaphora, conjecture, hyphenation, instantance, name references and many more.
+* **Accurary**: It is very clear that Wowool knows about language and tackles all the linguistic issues that machine learning engine cannot tackle, like anaphora, conjecture, hyphenation, instances, name references and more.

 ### Resource Utilization